selahlynch/phillycourtdockets/README.md

 ## TODO
 * create an AWS server with a MySQL database
-* read ~5 dockets into the MySQL database... raw text only
+* read ~5 dockets into the MySQL database... docket number and raw text from "Charges" section.